-If you’re a bit new to songwriting, there’s probably at least two things you’ve noticed already:
+If you’re a bit new to songwriting, there’s probably at least three things you’ve noticed already:

 - Your first few songs may have come together quickly, and this is exciting.